shaneclarke-whitesource/Minerva/README.md

 ## NPM Install

-This  will install all the application and developer dependencies into your `node_modules` folder
+This  will install all the application and developer dependencies into the project's `node_modules` folders.

 ```
 npm install
+cd localenv && npm install
 ```

 ## Setup the proxy